 Create a Specific Email Campaign

-Now that you have your email templates and you segmented your audience, you're ready to start creating your email campaigns.
+Now that you have your email templates and segment your audience, you’re ready to start creating your email campaigns.

 Remember, these are individual emails that you send to a specific audience.
 Start by going to the Emails menu on the top row and select All Campaigns.